Sp00kyB00k/personal_blog/README.md

 Flask-Login
 Flask-Migrate
 Flask-wtf
+Flask-Moment
+Flask-Email

 ## To Do

-Templating
-Routes for main, posts, users
+Routes for main, posts
-Login
-Config

 ## Done

+Fix the templates
+Routes
+Mail
 models
 migrate
 basic structure with blueprinting and app factory